Please note javascript is required for full website functionality.

 The nurse will undertake a comprehensive assessment and make a decision if the on call doctor requires to be called or there is not a need to be seen by a doctor and have treatment attended by a nurse.

-Click here for the ORH Mixed Ward Staffing Statement [PDF]
+PDF DOWNLOAD ORH Mixed Ward Staffing Statement

 Dialysis